Computation of Burgers Vectors from Elastic Strain and Lattice Rotation Data: Conclusion

 The results using the HR-TKD data were also promising, as although deviation from the expected Burgers vector was much greater than for the BCDI data, there were a number of significant detrimental factors affecting computation and a result that still shows fair agreement was recovered.
 For this data also the rastering of a Burgers circuit across the sample space could be used to successfully identify the dislocation position.

 Thus it has been demonstrated that the determination of Burgers vectors using strain and lattice rotation fields is a promising technique and is not only feasible for simulated data but also for a wide range of experimental data such as BCDI and even HR-TKD.
 It should be noted, however, that the resolution and noise of the data can have a significant impact on the results due to the numerical integration required for this technique.
+Furthermore, in order to study experimental data where the Burgers vector is unknown, clear and reliable bounds for the error in computed Burgers vector direction and magnitude will need to be developed.
+This will depend significantly on the data itself, in particular the presence of other crystal defects, experimental uncertainty, and the spatial resolution of the data.
+As a rudimentary estimate, we computed noise magnitude $\eta$ for the data sets investigated and used this value to predict the uncertainty in Burgers vector magnitude and direction.

 \enlargethispage{20pt}